safety-research/lie-detector/README.md

 # 🔍 On-Policy Deception Framework

-**A comprehensive framework for eliciting and analyzing deceptive behaviour in Large Language Models**
+**A framework for systematically eliciting and analyzing deceptive behaviour in Large Language Models**

 We evaluated **15 models** across **46 eval tasks**, generating **138,200+ examples** displayed in the dashboard.